axelvaldez/radical-companies/_posts/small-bites/2023-02-05-how-to-create-a-radical-start-up.markdown

     <td>What are doing, when, and How?
 For example, <span class="_quotespan">We already have a partner farm that will harvest by end the of April.
 We mean to sign up the first 100 customers by the end of March.</span></td>
    </tr>
   </table>
- <p>The Mission will change often as one project finish it and the other starts.
-The Purpose will change less often, but could change as new co-onwers join.
-The Impact should not change at all, at least not without a deep discussion (<em>i.e.</em>, this is equivalent to creating a new company),</p>
  </div>
  <p>The Mission will change as often as necessary.
 Each team has its own mission, but it must align with the Impact and Pupose of the whole company.</p>
  <p>The Purpose will change less often, but it could change as new co-onwers join.</p>